k2maan/MLAlgoVisualiserAppFlutter/README.md

 - Decision Tree
 - Support Vector Machines

 The animation part is done using Rive/Flare.
+The files used in the project can be seen [here](https://rive.app/a/k2maan/files/recent/all)

-Under developement currently...
+Chatbot integration is under process, done by a team member/contributor.
+Thus, its not included currentlu in the project and in the screenshots.

 ## Screenshots -